2019/20 Community Grant recipients announced

-Six local organisations were awarded funding from the Large Grant category, which supports large scale collaborative projects that build and strengthen community capacity.
-The recipients of these grants include:
+Seven local organisations were awarded funding from the Large Grant category, which supports large scale collaborative projects that build and strengthen community capacity.

-The 2017/2018 Community Grant Program received a total of 87 applications.
-Funded projects will roll out during 2018.
+The 2019/20 Community Grant Program received a total of 94 applications.
+Funded projects will roll out during 2020.
+View the full list of grant recipients.

-A word from the Mayor, Cr Cuc Lam
+A word from the Mayor, Cr Sarah Carter

 Stay up-to-date with the latest news by subscribing to our eNews.